 There will be persecution in the future if we are not already experiencing it, so it is important to know that Jesus loves us and has cleansed us from all sin.
 Our role is to serve him as priests among the peoples, to make God known (I Pet 2:9).
 Serving him as king, we are his kingdom, in advance of the day when the whole earth will be his kingdom.

 The essential question is not whether Jesus is coeternal and coequal, but whether he, a man, is God at all.
 Israel was faced with much the same question, for then too God showed himself in humility.
-In the confrontation between Elijah and the prophets of Baal, Elijah told the people: “If Yahweh is God, follow him; but if Baal, follow him.”
-Although Yahweh had made it clear that he was God Almighty, maker of heaven and earth, it was possible to see him as just one deity among many.
-He did not force himself on his people.
+In the confrontation between Elijah and the prophets of Baal, Elijah told the people: “If Yahweh is God, follow him; if Baal, follow him.”
+Although Yahweh had made it clear that he was God Almighty, maker of heaven and earth, it was open to Israel to see him as just one deity among many.
+He did not force himself on them.
 Again and again, Israel preferred Baal and the life of the flesh.
 They did not understand how far God had stooped when he redeemed the nation to make her his own.
 At Mount Carmel he showed his power, and then they understood.
 They fell on their faces and cried, “Yahweh, he is God; Yahweh, he is God.”
 It was precisely Thomas’s cry.
 Only, when the fire came down there was no personal knowledge; there was fear, but no love.

 John is told to record (1) the things he has seen already, (2) the state of things now (the subject of chapters 2-3) and (3) the things that will take place in the future (the subject of chapters 4-22).
 The seven lampstands are the seven churches.
 So far as the vision is concerned, there are no others.
 The Holy Spirit is sevenfold because he indwells the Church, which consists of many local churches.
 Jesus Christ, in the midst of them, shines with the brightness of the sun, but is visible only to his servants.
 The light that people beyond their circle see is the light of their burning oil, be it bright or dim.